kondrak/dos3d/README.md

 Software renderer for DOS (mode 13h)
 ================
 This is my small playground for testing various graphics features that can be done in software.
-It is also my attempt to provide some working DOS code to the public, since finding it on the Internet is getting increasingly more difficult due to the platform's age.
+It is also an attempt to provide some working DOS code to the public, since finding it on the Internet is getting increasingly more difficult due to the platform's age.

 The project can be built on modern systems using the [Open Watcom](http://www.openwatcom.org/) compiler.
 This was chosen, since Watcom comes with easy to use memory extender for DOS.